 However, if you are accessing Active Directory remotely by using an Active Directory driver shim on a member server, you need to set up SSL between the Active Directory driver shim and Active Directory.
 You do this by setting the SSL parameter to Yes on the driver configuration.
-See Step 5, in "SSL Connection between the Active Directory Driver and the Domain Controller" on page 25.
+See Step 5, in "SSL Connection between the Active Directory Driver and the Domain Controller" on page 23.

 If you are using the Remote Loader on the domain controller, you can set up SSL between the Identity Manager engine and the Remote Loader.
-For additional information on SSL and Remote Loaders, see "Creating a Secure Connection to the Identity Manager Engine" in the NetlQ Identity Manager Setup Guide

-The following table outlines where SSL connections can be used for each of the scenarios discussed in "Where to Install the Active Directory Driver" on page 22:
+The following table outlines where SSL connections can be used for each of the scenarios discussed in "Where to Install the Active Directory Driver" on page 20: